Ghost guns kill

 Finally, though Neal made two ghost guns, he also had two pistols that were stolen or illegally purchased.
 In a town like Rancho Tehama, where numerous residents are Second Amendment defenders, and more than a few own AR-15s, the logic goes that Neal could have killed people that morning no matter what.

 But how many?
-A self-assembled AR-15 was his primary weapon at the elementary school.
+His self-assembled AR-15 was his primary weapon at the elementary school.
 It’s generally considered a far more stable shooting platform than a pistol and much easier to accurately aim under stress.
 It also had triple the round capacity of a standard handgun.

 Barlowe did not directly comment about the likelihood that the ghost gun made Neal a more effective killer.
 But he does call the AR-15 “a highly effective gun for killing human beings.”